jeffqiu1989/IcontainU/README.md

 Licensed under the Apache License 2.0 — see [LICENSE](LICENSE).
 Built on Apple's `container` and `containerization`; see [NOTICE](NOTICE) for attribution.

 Developed with the assistance of vibe coding (AI-assisted development).

+Thanks to the [LINUX DO](https://linux.do) community for providing a platform for communication and learning.